Illinois Criminal Defense Lawyers for Incarceration

 As for the State Prison program, it works like this: the offender is facing a certain prison term for an offense.
 The offense is deemed to be one eligible for consideration in the program, and the offender’s history, etc. also renders him eligible for the relief.
 In order to be eligible for inclusion in the program, an offender must presently meet the following criteria:

-f) Must be “physically able” to handle the rigors of the program, mentally sound, and have consented to the term and recommendations in the Court’s sentencing order.
+- Must be “physically able” to handle the rigors of the program, mentally sound, and have consented to the terms and recommendations in the Court’s sentencing order.

 Creative Sentencing Alternatives

-All of the Impact Incarceration Programs share the commonality of being just like a military “Boot Camp” experience.
+The Impact Incarceration Programs all share the commonality of being just like a military “Boot Camp” experience.
 There is mandatory physical strength and agility training, manual labor, military drills and formation, regimented activities, uniforms, and drug/other counseling where appropriate.
-The rules are strictly enforced, but early (very early) termination of one’s sentence is indeed a valuable payoff for all of the hard work and effort.
+The rules are strictly enforced, but early (very early) termination of your sentence is indeed a valuable payoff for all of the hard work and effort.

 Home Detention and Electronic Monitors

 For starters, a person can be sentenced to serve their period of incarceration on “Home Detention”, with an electronic monitor (such as Lindsay Lohan).
 Serving your jail sentence while eating a bowl of cereal at your kitchen table, lounging in your den, or being able to go to work and doctor appointments is of course preferable to a jail sentence.
 Another alternative that judges have used is to allow for time in custody to be served in a secure residential treatment facility for necessary dependency counseling or mental health counseling.